 A nonconforming lot authorized to be used pursuant to Sec.
-10.3.5.A. above may be used for a single-unit living detached house or two-unit living attached house and permitted accessory uses and structures.
-Construction of the single-unit living detached house or two-unit living attached house shall comply with all the regulations, except lot area, depth, or width, applicable to the detached or attached house in the district in which the lot is located, unless a variance is granted pursuant to Sec.
+10.3.5.A. above may be used for a single-unit living detached house or tiny house, or two-unit living attached house and permitted accessory uses and structures.
+Construction of the single-unit living detached house or tiny house, or two-unit living attached house shall comply with all the regulations, except lot area, depth, or width, applicable to the detached, tiny or attached house in the district in which the lot is located, unless a variance is granted pursuant to Sec.
 10.2.10.